skrey/yellow-extensions/features/core/README.md

 2. [Download extension](https://github.com/datenstrom/yellow-extensions/raw/master/zip/core.zip).
 If you are using Safari, right click and select 'Download file as'.
 3. Copy `core.zip` into your `system/extensions` folder.

-Do not delete the [extension files](extension.ini), they are always required.
+Please do not delete the [extension files](extension.ini), they are always required.

-## How to make a secure website
+## How to make secure websites

 Make sure your website supports [data encryption](https://www.ssllabs.com/ssltest/).
 When there are problems, please contact your web hosting provider.
 It's best if your website automatically redirects from HTTP to HTTPS, so the Internet connection is always encrypted.

-If you can't trust everyone who edits a website, then enable the safe mode.
+If you can't trust every user, then enable the safe mode.
 Open file `system/settings/system.ini` and change `CoreSafeMode: 1`.
 Users are allowed to use [Markdown](https://github.com/datenstrom/yellow-extensions/tree/master/features/markdown), but cannot use HTML and JavaScript.

-## How to make a multilingual website
+## How to make multilingual websites

 The installation comes with three languages and you can install more [languages](https://github.com/datenstrom/yellow-extensions/tree/master/languages).
 If you want to translate an entire website, then enable the multi language mode.
 Open file `system/settings/system.ini` and change `CoreMultiLanguageMode: 1`.
 Go to your `content` folder and create a new folder for each language.

 ## How to hide a page

 Set `Status: unlisted` in the [settings](#settings) at the top of a page.
 The page will no longer be visible.
-You can chose between different status values, to hide a page and control who can access it.
+You can chose between different status values, to control who can see and access a page.

 ## How to redirect a page